EXPLORE THE UNKNOWN

 The Bay Journal, May 7th, 2024

+Move Past Plastics created the project proposal with the Environmental Protection Network.
+An AGU Thriving Earth Exchange grant was awarded to further this project.
 This project will help improve the watershed's health by aggregating siloed data into one location and map.
 This information and existing qualitative and quantitative data will be analyzed in a final report to conclude further testing, monitoring, and protecting the Conodoguinet Creek watershed.
 We welcome any research, history, and stories you want to share, including biological, chemical, physical, wildlife, and human health indicators.
 Please share this with your community groups, organizations, church, friends, and family.
 JOIN our team to collaborate on this project!!!
 Below i s a list of ways you and your organization can help.
 CLICK on Creek Defenders Participation Form To learn more, you can visit the following link:

 Harms from Synthetic Playing Surfaces